tadjik1/rock-paper-scissors/README.md

 ### Development

 This application was written using plain JS, CSS and HTML so nothing special requires for developing it.
 Open cloned folder in your favorite editor and start hacking!
+The only library that has been used is [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) for getting Levenshtein distance between commands and users' input.

 ### Running the tests